ShorelineCrypto/nengcoin/doc/build-osx.md

 Running Qt wallet
 -------

-Use mouse to find the folder where the QT wallet sit,  double click and launch the GUI wallet.
+Use mouse to find the folder "NewEnglandcoin-Qt.app",  double click and launch the GUI wallet "NewEnglandcoin-Qt.app".
 QT wallet and command line wallet share the same folder for configuration file and synced blockchain files.
 They can not be running together within same account, only one at a time.